danilor/Luminus/README.md

 Since it is build in Laravel, you can use any Laravel helper you want as well as the new classes Luminus adds to the code.

-This is a working progress.
-Please be careful what you do with this project.
+This is a working progress and its a one man army project, so please be careful what you do with this project.
+If you want/can contribute with this project you can do it without any problems.

 ## Benefits of using Luminus